Make the most of it... stay overnight

 Staying overnight in Bristol?

-We've teamed up with Booking.com to provide the best room rates for hotels near the vicinity of the Labels event in Bristol.
+Wondering where to stay that's close to The Wardrobe Theatre ?
+We've teamed up with Booking.com to provide the best room rates for hotels, guesthouses and B&Bs near the Labels event in Bristol.

 Stylish collection of designer apartments in the heart of Bristol, Alderman offers modern kitchens and free Wi-Fi.
 The restaurants and bars of Cabot circus shopping complex are only a few minutes walk away..